-Communicating about what's Al-OK and what's not, and why, will build trust with your students.
+Communicating about what is and isn't Al-OK and why, will build trust.

-- What is your policy around use of AI technologies, and why?
-If students are not allowed use of AI, what is the reason?
+- What is your policy around use of Al technologies, and why?
+If students are not allowed use of Al, what is the reason?
 What is the impact on their learning?
 Is this policy the same for every assignment and activity, or does it depend on the particular assessment? - How might your Al policy be similar to other policies about open-book, open-note, calculators, internet.
 Is use of an external aid acceptable for the initial phases of a project, but not the final deliverable?
-Students should not submit work generated by Al (unless that's the assignment).
-But what about: - Summarizing a 200-page book chapter? - Translating a reading into their native language, or their own writing into English? - o Giving a student generic tutoring on a topic they're struggling with? - Sparking ideas for themes or topics?
-Developing thought provoking questions to explore? - o Listing important research literature about a particular topic? - Suggesting an outline for a paper? - Creating graphical representation of data? - Improving writing quality (e.g. grammar & spell-checking) - Require attribution any time AI is used at any point in the process, and an explanation of why and how it was used. - Familiarize yourself with GPT: Feed the tool some of your typical questions or assignment prompts to see how it responds and get familiar with its "voice".
-Practice writing questions and instructions that it doesn't answer well.

-- Discuss the promises and pitfalls of AI with your students.
+Students should not submit work generated by Al as their own.
+But what about: - Summarizing a 200-page book chapter? - o Translating a reading into their native language, or their own writing into English? - Giving a student generic tutoring on a topic they're struggling with? - Sparking ideas for themes or topics?
+Developing thought provoking questions to explore? - o Listing important research literature about a particular topic? - Suggesting an outline for a paper? - Creating graphical representation of data? - o Improving writing quality (e.g. grammar & spell-checking) - Require attribution any time AI is used at any point in the process, and a rationale for its use... - Familiarize yourself with GPT: Feed the tool some of your typical questions or assignment prompts to see how it responds and get familiar with its "voice".
+Practice writing questions and instructions that it doesn't answer well. - Discuss the promises and pitfalls of AI with your students.
 What are some real-world benefits and dangers of generative AI for your field?
 Remind students of the hazards and consequences of AI: - Biases - o "Hallucinations" (made up facts, citations, authors) and/or outdated information - o Sounds convincing even when it's wrong (it will sound plausible to you, but not to me!) - o Doesn't do verbal math well - Consequences for cheating/plagiarism at HES